-Email marketing works best as part of a holistic marketing strategy.
+Targeted email marketing works best as part of a holistic marketing strategy.
 If you’re sending emails that drive traffic to your website, you want to make sure your website looks great and provides the right information.

-Consumers may see your email and perform a search for your business, so you’ll want to make sure you’re running SEO so you have a chance of showing up for that search.
+People may see your email and perform a search for your business, so you’ll want to make sure you’re running SEO so you have a chance of showing up for that search.
 And, if you’re also running PPC, you can ensure more opportunities to appear in search engines.

-Get started with email marketing
+Get started with targeted email marketing

 Email marketing is a cost-effective way to get in front of new consumers and existing customers to reach a variety of goals, which is important in any economic climate.
 You can use email marketing to nurture leads, get new customers, and keep your business top-of-mind.
-If you’d like more information about how email marketing can help your business, reach out today.

 45 Hard-Working Labor Day Email Subject Lines (+Tips & Examples)